 eToro was founded in 2007.
 It’s famous not only for allowing investors to buy and sell financial instruments but also for its social (copy) trading features.
 Today, it’s one of the most well-known brokers in the world, with over 30 million users. eToro AUS Capital Limited is regulated in Australia by ASIC (license number: 491139).

-On the platform you can discuss investments, speculations, and market news with other traders – even copying their strategies.
-The platform offers a wide range of assets suitable for beginners but also riskier assets recommended for advanced traders, such as cryptocurrencies and CFDs.
+On the platform, you can discuss investments, speculations, and market news with other traders – even copying their strategies.
+The platform offers a wide range of assets suitable for beginners but also riskier assets recommended for advanced traders, such as cryptocurrencies.
 You can open a demo account to practice your investments before trading with real money.
 The mobile app offered by the broker is easy-to-use and comprehensive; you can find many educational resources that will help you make informed decisions.

 As a downside, the base currency of the platform is USD$.
 So you will have to pay between 0.5% and 1% currency conversion fees when exchanging between US$ and AUD$ (depositing and withdrawing using a bank transfer is the cheaper option).
-Still, eToro is probably the best alternative you have to Charles Schwab in Australia.
+Still, eToro is probably your best alternative to Charles Schwab in Australia.

 eToro AUS Capital Ltd. ACN 612 791 803 AFSL 491139.
 OTC Derivatives are leveraged financial products.
 Trading OTC Derivatives does not result in the ownership of the underlying assets.
 Trading in OTC derivatives carries a high level of risk and can result in the loss of all of your investment.
 As such, OTC derivatives may not be suitable for all investors.
 You should not invest money that you cannot afford to lose.
 You should seek advice from an independent and suitably licensed financial advisor and ensure that you have the risk appetite, relevant experience, and knowledge before you decide to trade.
 This information is general only and has been prepared without taking your objectives, financial situation, or needs into account.
 You should obtain independent advice and consider our Product Disclosure Statement (PDS) and Target Market Determination (TMD) before deciding whether to trade with us.